-Prerequisite: CSC 114 or ENGT 100.
+Prerequisite: ENGT 100.
 Offered: F; S; SS.

 CSC 160 - Computer Science Majors Orientation Seminar (1)

 A survey of computer science as a discipline and a profession with a focus on the mastery of useful modules for becoming an efficient and an effective computer scientist in both academia and the workplace.